santamasa/optimism/op-supervisor/README.md

 to make the database efficient and robust: data can be read in parallel, does not require compaction (a known problem with execution-layer databases), and data can always be rewound to a previous consistent state by truncating to a checkpoint.
+The database can be searched with binary lookups, and written with O(1) appends.

 ### Internal Architecture